mlissner/michaeljaylissner.com/content/black-sabbath-children-of-the-grave.md

 So you children of the world listen to what I say
-If you want a better place to live in spread the word today Show the world that love is still alive you must be brave Or you children of today are children of the grave yeah!<!--break-->
+If you want a better place to live in spread the word today Show the world that love is still alive you must be brave Or you children of today are children of the grave yeah!